Frequently Asked Questions

 How is the A&M System governed?

-The A&M System is governed by a nine-member Board of Regents, who are appointed by the governor and confirmed by the Texas Senate for six-year terms.
-A non-voting student member was added in 2006.
-The A&M System chancellor oversees the day-to-day administration, and each of the A&M System’s 17 members has a president, CEO or director.
-Each university is independent; only Texas A&M at Galveston and Texas A&M at Qatar are branch campuses of the oldest and largest member of the System, Texas A&M.
+The A&M System is governed by a nine-member Board of Regents, appointed by the governor and confirmed by the Texas Senate for six-year terms.
+A nonvoting student member was added in 2006.
+The A&M System chancellor oversees the day-to-day administration, and each of the A&M System’s 19 members has a president, CEO or director.

 When was the A&M System established?

-The Texas A&M University System was officially recognized in 1948.
-The original members were Texas A&M, Prairie View A&M University, Tarleton State University, Texas A&M Forest Service, Texas A&M Engineering Experiment Station, Texas A&M Engineering Extension Service, Texas A&M AgriLife Research and Texas A&M AgriLife Extension Service.
+The Texas A&M University System was officially established in 1948.
+The original members were Texas A&M University, Prairie View A&M University, Tarleton State University, Texas A&M Forest Service, Texas A&M Engineering Experiment Station, Texas A&M Engineering Extension Service, Texas A&M AgriLife Extension Service (formerly Texas Cooperative Extension) and Texas A&M AgriLife Research (formerly Texas Agricultural Experiment Station).

 |Universities||Established||Joined A&M System|